GENEVA (JTA) — Durban II reached its conclusion, it seemed, three days early.

-Diplomats worked late last Friday to hammer out details of the final draft of the document, in part to avoid threats of boycott by countries concerned about its implicit branding of Israel as a racist state.
+Diplomats worked late last Friday to hammer out details of the final draft of the document, in part to avoid threats of boycott by countries concerned about what some have called its implicit suggestion that the Palestinians are victims of racism.
 In the end, the changes were insufficient to satisfy concerns by the United States, Australia, Germany and a few other countries, which announced they would not attend the conference.
 Most European countries, however, did not pull out.

 In theory, the document could have been debated and changed at the conference itself, for better or for worse.
 Indeed, the 57-nation Organization of the Islamic Conference called for “open discussion on all issues” at the conference.
 But any such possibility ended when the draft document was ratified Tuesday with no additional changes.

 U.N.
 High Commissioner for Human Rights Navi Pillay told reporters the original scheduled adoption date of April 24 was “just in case the main committee needed that much time — just in case various debates reopened or questions were raised.”

 Pillay called the document’s early adoption “great news,” saying it “reinvigorates the commitment” of states to combat racism and “highlights the suffering of many groups.”

 B’nai B’rith denounced the document’s ratification, calling it “flawed and offensive” and blaming Libya for engineering its early and swift passage.

 “We condemn this rubber stamp document in the strongest terms possible,” Richard Heideman, the head of the B’nai B’rith Delegation in Geneva, said.
 “The adoption of this document shows nothing has changed since 2001, no lessons have been learned.”